-“SIX FEET APART” is a series capturing Korean American stories during the COVID-19 global pandemic.
+“SIX FEET APART” is a video series documenting the unique stories and challenges of Korean Americans during the COVID-19 global pandemic in 2020.

 Six Feet Apart Videos

 Resilience Runs in the Family | Perilla Diaries | Ep.
 5